 The UAA Sociology Bachelor of Arts (BA) degree provides students with a strong foundation in sociological practice.
 For this degree, students must complete 37 credits in sociology courses including social theory, globalization, research methods, and a range of elective courses, two of which come from the department’s emphasis area in diversity and inequality.
 In addition to sociology courses and general education requirements, BA students will take courses in writing, ethics, and their choice of electives in humanities, fine arts, languages, or other social sciences.
 This degree is a good route for students interested in graduate school and/or a variety of careers in fields such as law, public policy, corrections, advocacy, social services, corporate communications, or education.

 The Sociology Bachelor of Science (BS) degree provides training in sociology along with a focus on quantitative research methods.
 For this degree, students must complete 37 credits in sociology courses including demography, research methods, statistics, environmental sociology, social theory, and a range of elective courses, one of which comes from the department’s emphasis area in diversity and inequality.
 In addition to sociology courses and general education requirements, BS students will take courses in mathematics and statistics, writing, ethics, and their choice of electives in the natural sciences, health sciences, geomatics, geography, or environmental studies.
 This degree is a good route for students who are interested in graduate school and/or a variety of careers in applied research fields such as planning, marketing, or public health.

-Our faculty study an assortment of topics that intersect with life in the North, including housing and environmental issues, deviance and crime, globalization and culture, and urbanization and inequality.
+Our faculty study an assortment of topics that intersect with life in the North, including housing and environmental issues, globalization, food and culture, and urbanization and inequality.
 Our students are active in university and community life and have an excellent reputation for social science and policy research.
 Our alumni can be found in a range of fields including research, business, advocacy, public health, law enforcement, education and policy.